-Bears take third at Inland Empire Championships cross country meet
+AREA ROUNDUP: Bears take third at Inland Empire Championships cross co...

 Top 10 individuals — 1.
 Zoey Stauffer, Bishop Kelly, 18:48; 2.
 Lily Weer, Enterprise, 18:52; 3.
 Alyssa Bradshaw, Burley, 18:54; 4.
 Cora Crawford, Moscow, 18:59; 5.
 Kya Brown, Enterprise, 19:16; 6.
 Josie Leslie, McCall-Donnelly, 19:44; 7.
 Anna Lynn, Moscow, 20:00; 8.
 Zion Boyd, Enterprise, 20:06; 9.
 Owyhee Harguess, Enterprise, 20:11; 10.
 Sydney Beckle, Bonners Ferry, 20:18.

-COLLEGE VOLLEYBALLWSU earns comeback win
+WSU earns comeback win

 MORGARA, Calif. — The Cougars earned a reverse sweep against Saint Mary’s (Calif.) in a West Coast Conference match.